open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Motivation

-In applications requiring extremely high performance, minimizing the cost of logging when it is not exported is often more critical than optimizing the cost of logging when the log record is of interest.
+In applications requiring high performance, while optimizing the performance of enabled logging is important, it is often equally or more critical to minimize the overhead of logging for disabled or un-exported logs.

 The consumers of OpenTelemetry clients want to:

 1. **Correctly** and **efficiently** bridge features like `LogLevelEnabled` in log bridge/appender implementations.
 2. Avoid allocating memory to store a log record, avoid performing computationally expensive operations and avoid exporting when emitting a log or event record is unnecessary.
-3. Configure a minimum a log serverity level on the SDK level.
+3. Configure a minimum a log severity level on the SDK level.
 4. Filter out log and event records when they are not inside a recording span.
 5. Have **fine-grained** filtering control for logging pipelines without using an OpenTelemetry Collector (e.g. mobile devices, serverless, IoT).
-6. **Efficiently** support high-performance logging destination like Linux user_events and ETW (Event Tracing for Windows).
+6. **Efficiently** support high-performance logging destination like [Linux user_events](https://docs.kernel.org/trace/user_events.html) and [ETW (Event Tracing for Windows)](https://learn.microsoft.com/windows/win32/etw/about-event-tracing).
 7. Add sampling for logging.

 Without a `Logger.Enabled` check in the OpenTelemetry Logs API